Singularities of General Fibers and the LMMP: Preliminaries

 \begin{proposition} Suppose $Y\to X$ is a finite purely inseparable $k$-morphism of height one between normal varieties over a perfect field $k$ of characteristic $p>0$, and $\sF$ the corresponding foliation.
 Then

 \end{proposition}

 \begin{proof} As both sides of the isomorphism in the statement are reflexive, we may restrict freely to any big open set.
 In particular, we may assume that both $X$ and $Y$ are smooth over $k$ and that $\sF \subseteq \sT_X$ is locally free.
 Note that with these assumptions, both sides of the isomorphism become line bundles, and hence we may also assume that $k$ is algebraically closed.
-Indeed, isomorphism of line bundles descend from the algebraic closure, and the canonical sheaves are compatible with base-extension.
+This is because two line bundles are isomorphic if and only if they are isomorphic after some field extension, and the canonical sheaves are compatible with base-extension.
 However, in this situation the statement was shown for example in \cite[Prop 1.1, (1.3)]{ekedahl_canonical}

 \end{proof}